-ART& 100 Art Appreciation M 5.0

-ART 102 Two-Dimensional Design 5.0

-ART 103 Three-Dimensional Design 5.0

-ART 105 Beginning Drawing 5.0

-credits from a Humanities course from a discipline other than Art Vorld Language such as: 5.0

-CHIN& 121 Chinese I M 5.0

-GERM& 121 German I M 5.0

-JAPN& 121 Japanese I M 5.0

-SPAN& 121 Spanish I M 5.0

-Social Science Select 15 credits f from Social Science Section of the Approved Distribution Course List 15.0

-Approved Distribu

-t be selected from at least two disciplines

-Recommend to o

-PSYC& 100 General Psychology 5.0

-ANTH& 100 SOC& 101 Survey of Anthropology M Introduction to Sociology M 5.0 5.0

-from Natural Science OR MATH courses listed in the Quantitative/Symbolic ns of the Approved Distribution Course List 15.0

-Must include Sciences.
-Must include t be selected from at least two Natural Science disciplines. at least 10 credits from the courses listed as Biological, Earth, and Physical at least one laboratory course.
-In 5 credits allowed from a MATH or MATH& prefixed course

-Recommend to a choose:

-BIOL& 100 Survey of Biology 5.0

-SCI 105 Introductory Topics in Natural Science 5.0

-GEOL 108 (same as BIOL 105) Fossils and the History of Life 5.0

-Physical Education Select any 3 activ n ity credits excluding PE 190, PE 191, PE 285, PE 292 3.0

-No more tha n three PE activity credits apply toward the degree.

-Recommend:

-PE 100 Total Fitness 2.0

-PE 111 Walking for Wellness 1.0

-Required Electives 17.0
+ART& 100 Art Specializatio Art Appreciation Multicultural on Foundation Course 5.0 ART 102 Art Specializatio Two-Dimensional Design Performance/Skills on Foundation Course 5.0 credits from a Humanities course from a discipline other than Art.
+World Language such as: 5.0 CHIN& 121 Chinese I Multicultural 5.0 GERM& 121 German I Multicultural 5.0 JAPN& 121 Japanese I Multicultural 5.0 SPAN& 121 Spanish I Multicultural 5.0 Social Science 15.0 st be selected from at least two disciplines. an 10 credits from any one discipline. from Social Science Section of the Approved Distribution Course List 15.0 Recommend to • • • • • • • • • • • • • • • • • • • • 13.0 PSYC& 180 Human Sexuality 5.0 ANTH& 100 Survey of Anthropology Multicultural 5.0 SOC& 101 Introduction to Sociology Multicultural 5.0 Reasoning Section Courses must include Sciences.
+Must include from Natural Science OR MATH courses listed in the Quantitative/Symbolic cons of the Approved Distribution Course List ast be selected from at least two Natural Science disciplines.
+We at least 10 credits from the courses listed as Biological, Earth, and Physical at least one laboratory course.
+In an 5 credits allowed from a MATH or MATH& prefixed course 15.0 Recommend to BIOL& 100 Survey of Biology Biological, Earth, and Physical Sciences 5.0 SCI 105 Introductory Topics in Natural ScienceBiological, Earth, and Physical Sciences 5.0 GEOL 108 (same as BIOL 105) Fossils and the History of Life Biological, Earth, and Physical Sciences 5.0 DISTRIBUTION E 15.0 ART 103 Art Specialization Three-Dimensional Design Performance/Skills on Foundation Course 5.0 ART 105 Art Specializatio Beginning Drawing Performance/Skills on Foundation Course 5.0 Choose 5 credit s from Media Courses Requirement.
+5.0 OTHER COLLEGE LEVEL ELECTIVES 10.0